Career Development

 The Aveda Institute, trains their students with the skills to thrive in the beauty industry while teaching environmental sustainability, creating a team of inspired, artistic, and prepared future beauty and wellness professionals.

 Destined for College San Francisco (DCSF) is a free program from ScholarMatch that helps first-generation high school seniors in the San Francisco Bay Area prepare for college.
 Students work with virtual coaches to explore college options, complete applications, write personal statements, apply for scholarships, and understand financial aid.
 Eligible students must live in the SF Bay Area, have at least a 2.0 GPA, meet income guidelines, and be the first in their families to attend college.
 Students who meet program milestones are eligible to apply for the Scholars Program college scholarship and success program.
-The application for this year is now closed.
-Please check back in February 2026 for the next application cycle.
+The application deadline is September 18, 2026.

 Over 18+ Opportunities